QPR appoint Villa assistant Beale as new boss

 Beale has worked alongside Villa boss Steven Gerrard since he became Rangers manager in 2018.

-He ended his playing career aged 21 to become a coach and spent time working in academies at Chelsea and Liverpool.
+He ended his playing career at 21 to become a coach and spent time working in academies at Chelsea and Liverpool.

 "I've been looking for the right opportunity and I think I have that now - the right club, the right people, the right ambition and the right support," Beale told the QPR website.